ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 3. Posting an essay, assignment or exam question to a tutorial or study website; the question is answered by a “content expert”, then you copy it and submit it as your own answer.
 4. Posting your solutions to a tutorial/study website, public server or group chat and/or copying solutions that were posted to a tutorial/study website public server or group chat.
 5. Sharing your login credentials to the course management system (e.g. eClass) and allowing someone else to complete your assignment or exam remotely.
-6. Using an artificial intelligence bot or text generator tool to complete your essay, research paper, assignment or exam solutions for you (without the instructor’s permission).
+6. Using an artificial intelligence bot or text generator tool to help with assignments is allowed in this course but may not be allowed in other courses.
+(It is not allowed on exams.)
-7. Using an online grammar checker to “fix” your essay, research paper, assignment or exam solutions for you (without the instructor’s permission).
+7. Using an online grammar checker is allowed in this course but may not be allowed in other courses.

 Contract cheating companies thrive on making students believe that they cannot succeed without their help; they attempt to convince students that cheating is the only way to succeed.

 Uploading the instructor’s teaching materials (e.g. course outlines, lecture slides, assignment or exam questions, etc.) to tutorial, study or note-sharing websites or public servers is a copyright infringement and constitutes the misuse of University academic materials or other assets.

 Receiving assignment solutions or answers to exam questions from an unauthorized source puts you at risk of receiving inaccurate information.

+### Contract Cheating: CS Courses

+These are also contract cheating:

+* On other UAlberta services and linked services as someone else:
+    * Zoom
+    * gmail
+    * Google Chat, Drive, ...
+    * Lab computers
+    * Wi-Fi
+    * ...
+* Sharing your login credentials or anonymous ID for an external service, website, or app.
+Examples:
+    * Repository hosting services: GitHub, GitHub Classroom, Bitbucket, GitLab, etc.
+    * Mentimeter
+    * online quizzes
+    * textbook websites/apps
+    * KnowledgeTree/MasteryGrids
+    * online tutorials
+    * online practice systems
+    * online homework systems
+    * ...
+* Misrepresenting authorship to a version control system such as git:
+    * Forging git commit metadata (author, time, etc.)
+    * Creating git commits where the author recorded did not create the changes being committed.
+    * ...
+* Submitting participation exercises for someone else.
+* Representing yourself as someone else, or having someone else represent themselves as you to an instructor, TA, or other UA employee.

 ### Academic Integrity Issues Related to Minor Formative Assessments